 ### chkconfig –list redis redis 0:off 1:off 2:on 3:on 4:on 5:on 6:off

-To make sure redis is working, run command “redis-cli ping” from commandline.
-If you get result “PONG”, that shows redis is working.
+To make sure Redis is working, run the command “redis-cli ping” from the command line.
+If you get the result “PONG”, that shows Redis is working.

 Step 3.
 Install Redis PHP extension.

 After we have Redis installed we will need the PHP-REDIS extension.
-Using following command:
+Using the following command:

 pecl install redis

 Now open php.ini file and add the following line to it:

 ### nano /etc/php.ini extension=redis.so